Global Mind Tests

 Scientific background

-Go/no-go style tasks are widely used because they combine speed, response selection, and inhibitory control in one short format.
-For broader context, read how reaction time works, reaction time comparison, and the open-access article on simple versus choice reaction-time processing.
+Go/no-go style tasks are often used in psychology tests.
+They combine reaction speed, response choice, and inhibitory control in a short format.
+For broader context, read how reaction time works, reaction time comparison, and the open-access article on simple and choice reaction time.

 FAQ